-Disney’s free iOS and Android game (out today) is a crossover action/role-playing game focused on a chunk of more modern Disney and Pixar heroes, including The Incredibles, Judy Hopps and Nick Wilde from Zootopia, Wreck-It Ralph himself, Buzz Lightyear and Jessie from Toy Story, and even Jack Sparrow from Pirates of the Caribbean.
+Android game (out today) is a crossover action/role-playing game focused on a chunk of more modern Disney and Pixar heroes, including The Incredibles, Judy Hopps and Nick Wilde from Zootopia, Wreck-It Ralph himself, Buzz Lightyear and Jessie from Toy Story, and even Jack Sparrow from Pirates of the Caribbean.
 All told, there are 25 different characters to collect and add to your team, which you’ll use to pummel cartoonish bad guys.

 Even the premise seems well-suited to 2018.
 Disney Heroes takes place within a digital city filled with glitchy, rage-fueled versions of the same heroes you command, and you’ll have to battle through them to try and uncover the problem and restore them to their rightful state.

 Along with the family-friendly look and writing comes a style of gameplay that’s truly suited for just about anyone.
 You don’t have to be familiar with role-playing games to jump into this one.
 You’ll simply compile a team of up to five heroes, and then tap a spot on the campaign map to enter a brief battle against multiple waves of enemies.
 From there, the game more or less plays itself.
 Fighters on both teams automatically attack at set intervals, and the only thing you’ll ever need to do is tap a hero’s icon to launch a special move once it’s charged.
 Even that process can be automated if you please!